nrzaman/dragoncon-reminder-bot/README.md

 ```

 ### 3. Discord Slash Commands
-In your Discord server, you may use the following commands outside of the reminder windows:
+In Discord, you may use the following commands outside of the quarterly automated reminders:

 - `/list-all-deadlines`: Lists all deadlines on the DragonCon site regardless of whether dates are already expired.
 <img width="484" height="224" alt="image" src="https://github.com/user-attachments/assets/a403f382-551c-4cdd-b2a1-913182749907" />